Healthy Reads Blog | PartnerMD

 • How important is availability, such as same- or next-day appointments or after-hours access?

-• Do I want a long-term relationship with the same physician, or am I comfortable with a larger team-based model of care?
+• Do I want a long-term relationship with the same physician, or am I comfortable with a team-based model of care?

 3. Get trusted recommendations.